hijabfareed/Savorya-Haute-Cusine/README.md

 # Savorya-Haute-Cuisine

-Savorya is a premium restaurant frontend built with React and Vite, designed to showcase a luxury fine-dining experience.
+Savorya is a premium restaurant frontend built with React, Typescript and Vite, designed to showcase a luxury fine-dining experience.
 It includes an elegant multi-page layout, interactive menu browsing, reservation flow, cart functionality, chef specials, offers, and a refined dark-gold aesthetic.

 ## Features
 - Luxury restaurant landing page